atsukotominaga/music-adaptation/README.md

   <img height="300" src="music_adaptation.jpg">
 </p>

-This repo contains scripts and materials for the experiment investigating whether expert pianists can adapt their performance depending on the level of novices' skills.
+This repo contains scripts and materials for the music adaptation study with expert pianists.

 Open Science Framework: TBC